I have installed the ODBC plugin and have tested the ODBC connection through the ODBC administrator, and everything seems to be working.

 Fig.4.
 MS SQL 2014 export.
 ODBC data source administrator

 The configuration wizard window will appear (Fig.5).
 On the first page, you should select an SQL server driver (pos. #1 on Fig.5) and click the "Next" button.
 If the drivers' list does not contain the SQL Server driver, you should install Microsoft SQL Server client applications from the SQL Server installation package or CD.

 Fig.5.
 The SQL Server alias setup.
 Step #1.

-On the next page (Fig.6), specify an ODBC alias name (TEST in our case), a small text description and select your SQL server from the drop-down list.
-If a server does not exist in the list, then check that the server has been started and it is available over a network.
+On the next page (Fig.6), specify an ODBC alias name (MSSQL-TEST in our case), a short text description, and select your SQL server from the drop-down list.
+If a server does not exist in the list, then check that the server has been started, and it is available over a network.
 After filling out all the options, click the "Next" button.

 Fig.6.
 The SQL Server alias setup.
 Step #2.

 On the next page (Fig.7), we have selected the "SQL Server authentication" option (pos. #1), because a new user has been added.
 Next, enter the user name and password (pos. #2).

 Fig.7.
 The SQL Server alias setup.
 Step #3.